slamora/brackets-wiki/How-to-Use-Brackets.md

 to remember what they did and then go back to their editor to fix the problems in the source code.

-With Live Development, we want to tie Brackets more closely to the browser, so that you can make changes and debug from Brackets itself, and see the results instantly in the browser.
+With Live Development, the idea is to tie Brackets more closely to the browser, so that you can make changes and debug from Brackets itself, and see the results instantly in the browser.

-Our initial implementation of this is for CSS editing.
+The initial implementation of this in Brackets is for CSS editing.
 If you open an HTML file, and then click the "lightning bolt" icon on the right side of the toolbar, Brackets will open the HTML file in Chrome.
 If you then make edits to CSS files used by that HTML file (either in an inline editor or just by opening up the CSS file), your edits will be instantly reflected in Chrome as you type.

-Some limitations of our current implementation:
+Some limitations of the current implementation:

 * It only works with Chrome as the target browser.
 * It relies on the remote debugging features in Chrome, which are enabled by